Christchurch mosque shootings: Philip Arps loses appeal against strict prison release conditions

 • Christchurch man doctored footage of mosque shootings for white supremacist Philip Arps

-Corrections officials said they had "ongoing concerns" about Arps' risk to the public, in particular to the Muslim community, after fears over his "general behavior" towards prison staff, along with intercepted letters and phone calls.
+Corrections officials said they had "ongoing concerns" about Arps' risk to the public, in particular to the Muslim community, after fears over his "general behaviour" towards prison staff, along with intercepted letters and phone calls.

 The content of those letters and phone conversations were suppressed by Judge Stephen O'Driscoll at a special hearing over Arps' prison release conditions at Christchurch District Court back in January.